Exploring the Connection Between Mental Acuity and Glucose

 Stress

 However, chronic stress, which is a prolonged or consistent state of stress that can negatively impact your health, can also have a detrimental effect on cognition.
-A study in 2023 found that chronic stress or perceived chronic stress leads to an increase in cognitive decline and poor memory.
+A study found that chronic stress or perceived chronic stress leads to an increase in cognitive decline and poor memory.

 Lifestyle Choices

 Your dietary choices and lifestyle habits can contribute to worsening cognitive function and affect mental health.
 A sedentary lifestyle is a major contributor to poor cognition.
-Regular physical activity has numerous health benefits including a better functioning brain.
+Regular physical activity has numerous health benefits, including a better functioning brain.

-• Eating a balanced diet
+- Eating a balanced diet

-• Limiting your intake of ultra-processed foods and added sugars
+- Limiting your intake of ultra-processed foods and added sugars

-• Getting appropriate levels of exercise
+- Getting appropriate levels of exercise

-• Staying hydrated
+- Staying hydrated

-• Practicing mindful eating
+- Practicing mindful eating

-• Prioritizing sleep
+- Prioritizing sleep

-• Reducing high levels of stress
+- Reducing high levels of stress

 Eating a balanced diet that includes unprocessed foods, whole grains, a variety of fruits and vegetables, lean proteins, and healthy fats can help keep a steady stream of glucose available for your brain to convert to energy.

-Your blood sugar levels can significantly impact how your body feels and functions.
-That’s why stable blood glucose levels can be an important factor in supporting overall wellbeing.
+Your glucose can significantly impact how your body feels and functions.
+That’s why stable levels are an important factor in supporting overall wellbeing.
+But viewing glucose isn't enough.
+Nutrisense, you’ll be able to learn how to use your body's data to make informed lifestyle choices that support healthy living.

 Ready to take the first step?
-Start with our quiz to see how Nutrisense can support your health.
+Start with our quiz to find the right Nutrisense program to help you take control.

 Victoria began her career in the functional medicine space in 2015.
 She has extensive experience interpreting labs and supporting weight loss, gut imbalances, and chronic migraines.
 She received her Bachelor of Science degree in nutrition and dietetics from Missouri State University.